 “I have enough to support my family and give a few to friends,” the Greek fisherman said as he unloaded them into a basket.

 “But ….
 What do you do with the rest of your time?”

-The businessman laughed “Sir I am an Investment Banker from NW, I have and MBA from Harvard and can help you.
+The businessman laughed “Sir I have and MBA from Harvard and I can help you.
 You should fish more, and with the proceeds buy a bigger boat.
 In no time you could have several boats with the increase haul.
 Eventually you would have a fleet of fishing boats.
 Then instead of selling your catch to the middleman, you could sell directly to the consumers.
-You could control the product, processing, and distribution.
-You would need to leave this small coastal village and move to the city to run your expanding empire.”
+You could vertically integrate, controlling the product, processing, and distribution.
+You would need to leave this small coastal village and move to the Athens to run your expanding empire.”

-The fisherman asked “But, sir, how long will all this take?”
+The fisherman asked “But, sir, that sounds exhausting, how long will all this take?”

 “15- 20 years, 25 tops” said the businessman.

 The businessman laughed and said “That’s the best part, when the time is right, you would announce an IPO and sell your company stock to the public and become very rich.
 You would make millions”.